dendronhq/dendron-site/vault/dendron.troubleshooting.md

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/trouble.install.gif)

+## Logs

+You can diagnose most problems by checking the logs.
+You can view the logs by following the instructions [here](https://www.loom.com/share/d1983753684e48a2b0592bbbbbbb6be5).

 ## Schemas

 ### I'm getting a `you cannot define a mapping item when in a sequence` when trying to define a schema